 Up until about two years ago avocados and I weren’t on good terms.
 And if I’m being honest, I hated them before even giving them a chance.
 I think I had a negative textural perception of them.
 I’m big on textures and if something falls into the categories of slimy, gritty, jiggly or velvety (unless it’s ice cream) I immediately deem it as suspect.

-A couple of years ago I was wandering around Whole Foods and lost Brian for a minute.
+A couple of years ago I was wandering around Whole Foods and lost my friend for a minute.
 When I found him, he was standing in the middle of the produce section oohing and aahing over a tub of $9.00 guacamole.
 I went over to inspect the situation and was welcomed with a guacamole covered chip shoved near my face.
 Of course, I got all dramatic, recoiled and claimed I hated the stuff.
 However, I decided to take a tiny nibble – just to prove to him that I did indeed loathe the velvety green dip.
 But I was wrong.
 I actually loved the stuff and immediately tossed the pricy container into our cart.
 From that day forward, I was a guacamole lover.

 This guacamole recipe is one of the best I’ve found, and certainly my favorite.
 Try it at your next barbecue, or heck – on a random Tuesday night.
 Then come back here and tell me what you think.